 RoboCup RoboCup Changes and Comments RC-3.1: A match is played by two teams, each consisting of not more than five players, Players one of whom is the goalkeeper.
 A match may not start if either team consists of fewer than two players.
 If the number of players of a team falls down to two during a match, then the match will still continue.
 However, if the number of players of a team falls to less than two, the match will be ended and competition rule 3.7 will be applied.
 RC-3.1.1: Players not capable of play, e.g. players not able to move, or players with de- Incapable Players fective or malfunctioning sensing and/or actuating systems, are not permitted to participate in the game.
 It is up to the referee to judge whether a player is capable of play.
-The referee may ask the team leader of a player suspected to be incapable of play to demonstrate playing ability at any time, in particu- lar before and after a game, during half-time, and during any stoppage of the game.
+In case of doubt, during a stoppage, the referee will ask the RefBox assistant to send a specific command indicating the team and robot number.
+This robot should then react by rotating left over its center 15 to the left, followed by a similar movement to the right for 30 and finally rotating back to its original position